 Simply Elegant, Brigger Chairs Relax Your Body & Mind

-For the full line of Klein furniture the term “design” is both about the style of the pieces and the fact that clients can design the look, feel and fit of their purchases.
+For the full line of Klein furniture the term “design” is both about the style of the pieces and the fact that clients can design the look of their purchases.

 The line’s style is best described as German Bauhaus and Scandinavian Design in that it is open, light, organic in its shapes, often of natural woods with daubs of fabric color and of a formal style innovation when seen from the standpoint of design, new materials, and innovative production techniques.